 US non-kinetic military activities may have changed the nature of Iranian military escalation without deterring it.
 Iranian efforts to attack tankers through special forces operations seem to have ended in mid-June after the announcement of American naval reinforcements to the region.
 The IRGC then shifted to seizing tankers (although that shift may well have been a response, as noted above, to Gibraltar's seizure of the Iranian tanker rather than to any change in the US posture in the region) and harassing our ships.
-It seems to have abandoned that approach as the US has cobbled together a maritime coalition to protect tankers transiting the Strait of Hormuz and the Persian Gulf.
-It is likely that US and regional partner responses persuaded the IRGC that continued efforts first to sabotage or attack and then to seize tankers would either be too expensive or would run too great a risk of rapid military escalation.
+The IRGC seems to have abandoned that approach as the US has cobbled together a maritime coalition to protect tankers transiting the Strait of Hormuz and the Persian Gulf.
+US and regional partner responses likely persuaded the IRGC that continued efforts first to sabotage or attack and then to seize tankers would either be too expensive or run too great a risk of rapid military escalation.

-Conclusion.
-The U.S. "maximum pressure" campaign's sanctions actions have not deterred Iran's military escalation and may, in fact, be accelerating it.
-US cyber-attacks thus far also appear to have had no effect on Iran's escalation calculations.
+Deterring Escalation.
+The US "maximum pressure" campaign's sanctions have not deterred Iran's military escalation and may, in fact, be accelerating it.
+US cyberattacks thus far also appear to have had no effect on Iran's escalation calculations.
 Only US military operations, even non-kinetic actions, seem to have changed the way in which Iran escalates, although they have not thus far deterred Iran from escalating.
-Even in the case of Western military responses, however, it appears that the changes occurred only when the US and its partners actually postured themselves in ways that forced the Iranians to consider higher losses, lower likelihood of successful outcomes, or direct confrontation with Americans and Europeans.
+Even with Western military responses, however, the changes occurred only when the US and its partners actually postured themselves in ways that forced the Iranians to consider higher losses, lower likelihood of successful outcomes, or direct confrontation with Americans and Europeans.

-Non-kinetic military actions intended to deter Iran from further attacks on Saudi or other regional state critical infrastructure will likely have to meet these thresholds to be effective.
-The deployment of additional anti-air and anti-missile capabilities around Saudi and Emirati infrastructure would lower the likelihood of successful subsequent Iranian attacks but would not raise the risk of direct military confrontation with the US and/or the Europeans.
+Non-kinetic military actions intended to deter Iran from further attacks on Saudi or other regional state's critical infrastructure will likely have to meet these thresholds to be effective.
+Deploying additional antiair and antimissile capabilities around Saudi and Emirati infrastructure would lower the likelihood of successful subsequent Iranian attacks but would not raise the risk of direct military confrontation with the US or the Europeans.
 It remains to be seen if meeting only that lower threshold will be enough to deter future such attacks.